-Figure 2.4: Ratio of Sovereign SNC RWA to Total RWA (after MLI adjustments) by S&P
+Figure 2.4: Ratio of S&P Sovereign SNC RWA to Total RWA

 Note: Here, SNC denotes Single Name Concentration, RWA denotes Risk-Weighted Assets, and MLI denotes Multi-lateral Institutions.
 The data is from S&P (2023).
 The MDBs are arranged in decreasing order of the ratio.
+The calculations are performed after MLI adjustments.